kiwih/my-git-tutorial/README.md

 # my-git-tutorial

-My name is Hammond Pearce
+My name is Hammond Pearce.
+I am at University.

 This file has been edited on my computer.